SamuelSwartzberg/flashcardifying_text_temp/inf.md

 X11 local config changes live in /etc/X11 xorg is configured in X11/xorg.conf(.d)

+######## starting X

+startx is a wrapper around to xinit. xinit/startx source .xinitrc when run.
+.xprofile and /etc/xprofile is run by X before your window manager is run.
+.xsession is (at least in theory) only sourced when logging in from a display manager

 ######## Login

 A X display manager is a graphical login manager which starts a login session on an X server.